Body Rock: Reception

 Body Rock received negative reviews from critics and was a failure at the box office.
 Lorenzo Lamas' performance was nominated for the Golden Raspberry Award for Worst Actor at the 5th Golden Raspberry Awards, but lost to Sylvester Stallone in Rhinestone.
 Also nominated was the song "Smooth Talker", one of two songs in the film performed by Lamas, for the Golden Raspberry Award for Worst Original Song.
 The other, "Fools Like Me", remains Lamas' one single to date to crack the Billboard Hot 100 chart; it peaked at number 85 in January 1985.

 In his book The Official Razzie Movie Guide, John J. B. Wilson, founder of the Golden Raspberry Awards, listed the film as one of The 100 Most Enjoyably Bad Movies Ever Made.

 Music

 The soundtrack, issued on LP in 1984, features Laura Branigan, Roberta Flack, Ashford & Simpson and others.
 The theme song "Body Rock", performed by Maria Vidal, peaked at number 48 on the Hot 100 in October 1984 and reached number eight on the US dance chart.
+The same month, Branigan's "Sharpshooter" hit #12 on Record Mirrors Hi-NRG Disco charts.
 A year later, in the autumn of 1985, "Body Rock" reached number 11 on the UK singles chart.